Changbin: 2018-present: Stray Kids and collaborations

 Changbin officially debuted with Stray Kids through a debut showcase and the EP I Am Not on March 25, 2018.
 He participated in the composing and writing for the songs in the EP.

-In February 2019, Changbin featured on "You...Like the Wind", a side track from Yoon Ji-sung's debut album.
+In February 2019, Changbin featured on "You...
+Like the Wind", a side track from Yoon Ji-sung's debut album.
 In 2020, Changbin participated as a contestant in Show Me the Money 9.
 He passed the 1st Round but eliminated in the 60 Seconds Team Trial.
 He went viral for his Jutdae meme, which featured in an advertisement of Samsung Galaxy three years later.

 On October 28, 2021, Changbin featured on the song "Mirror Mirror" by Thai rappers F.Hero and Milli.
 The song won Best Collaboration awards from Thailand's Toty Music Awards and The Guitar Mag Awards.

-In February 2023, Changbin, along with his fellow 3Racha members Bang Chan and Han, was promoted to regular membership in KOMCA and, as of April 2025, has credits for 181 songs.
+In February 2023, Changbin, along with his fellow 3Racha members Bang Chan and Han, was promoted to regular membership in KOMCA and, as of August 2026, has credits for 207 songs, the sixth most among K-pop idols.

 On October 15, 2024, Changbin was featured on the song "VAY" from Itzy's ninth EP Gold, for which he also wrote the lyrics and composed the music.
-He featured on "R&B Me" by Jun.
+In September 2025, he featured on "R&B Me" by Jun.
 K from the EP Dear My Muse.

 Other ventures

 Fashion

 In May 2024, he made his Met Gala debut with Stray Kids as the guest of Tommy Hilfiger.
+On February 26, 2026, footwear brand Autry announced Changbin as its inaugural brand ambassador.

 Philanthropy

 On February 16, 2023, Changbin donated through the international relief organization The Promise to aid the relief efforts following the earthquake in Turkey and Syria.
 His contributions led to his appointment as a member of the Honors Club on March 30.

 Changbin donated another to Samsung Medical Center on August 11, 2025 to celebrate his 26th birthday.
-The donation he made will be used to cover the treatment costs of children and adolescent patients receiving treatment at Samsung Medical Center as well as emotional support activities to help them achieve psychological stability.
+The donation he made will be used to cover the treatment costs of children and adolescent patients receiving treatment at Samsung Medical Center, as well as emotional support activities to help them achieve psychological stability.

+On August 11, 2026, Changbin donated ₩100 million again to Samsung Medical Center in celebration of his 27th birthday, with the donation allocated to treatment costs for pediatric and adolescent patients and emotional support programs for their families.